aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 The first command will build the source of your application.
 The second command will package and deploy your application to AWS, with a series of prompts:

 - **Stack Name**: The name of the stack to deploy to AWS CloudFormation.
 This should be unique to your account and region, and a good starting point would be something matching your project name.
 We will use `queue-based-ingestion`.
-**\*Note:** This stack name is used to define S3 Bucket name, so if you observe duplicate S3 Bucket name error then provide unique `Stack Name` during `sam deploy` command.
+**\*Note:** This stack name is used to define Amazon Simple Storage Service (Amazon S3) Bucket name, so if you observe duplicate Amazon S3 Bucket name error then provide unique `Stack Name` during `sam deploy` command.

 - **AWS Region**: The AWS region you want to deploy your app to.
 - **Parameter CognitoStackName**: The shared Amazon Cognito stack name
 - **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
-- **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
+- **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS Identity and Access Management (IAM) roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
-To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
+To deploy an AWS CloudFormation stack which creates or modifies AWS IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.
 - **Save arguments to samconfig.toml**: If set to yes, your choices will be saved to a configuration file inside the project, so that in the future you can just re-run `sam deploy` without parameters to deploy changes to your application.

 The Amazon API Gateway endpoint API will be displayed in the outputs when the deployment is complete.

 At this point you can test the application.

-## Unit tests
+## Unit Tests

 Unit tests are defined in the `tests\unit` folder in this project.
 Use `pip` to install the `./tests/requirements.txt` and run unit tests.